devayansarkar/angular-material-ngrx-auth/README.md

 - Authentication with `Firebase`
 - `HttpInterceptors` to pass tokens to backend for validation
 - `ErrorInterceptors` to logout erroneous users
-- `MaterialUI` or design coomponents
+- `MaterialUI` or design components
 - `proxy.config.json` to proxy to local server during developement.

 > To user `proxy.config.json` add the following in `angular.json` under in `serve`